kamibababa/mix-fpga/README.md

 # iCE-MIX

-Have you ever heard of Don Knuths (hypothetical) first polyunsaturated computer, the 1009?
-In this project we will build a binary version of the MIX-Computer as described in "The Art of Computer Programming, Vol. 1" by Donald E. Knuth on an fpga-board.
+Have you ever heard of Don Knuths (hypothetical) first polyunsaturated computer MIX, the 1009?
+In this project we will build a binary version of the MIX-Computer as described in "The Art of Computer Programming, Vol. 1" by Donald E. Knuth running on an fpga-board.

 The implementation is called iCE-MIX because it uses the iCE40HX8K fpga from Lattice.
-We use the development board iCE40HX8K-EVB from the company Olimex.
+We use the development board iCE40HX8K-EVB from the company Olimex Ltd., which has the nice property of being completely open source.
 The whole project uses only FOSS free and open source hard- and software.

 ## Hardware details
 iCE-MIX runs on iCE40HX8K-EVB clocked at 33MHz.
 The basic unit of time 1u corresponds to 30ns, so according to Knuth it's a relatively high priced machine.

-iCE-MIX has a terminal connector routet to unit U19.
-The terminal connector speakts USB-UART @115200 baud and does transloation of Knuth's 6bit character bytes to ASCII in hardware.

-## Implemented commands
+iCE-MIX has all I/O units connected to the USB-connector as UART streams.
+You can connect iCE-MIX with any PC running a terminal emulator (e.g. screen for linux).
+The terminal should be set to 115200 baud (8N1).
+A conversion between ASCII and Knuths character codes is done in hardware according to Knuths specification (see TAOCP p.
+128).

-All commands are already implemented (s. list) with execution time corresponding to Knuth's specifications (except for DIV, which will be fixed in future revisions).
+All commands are implemented (s. list) with execution times corresponding to Knuth's specifications.

 | OP  | Menmonic | Remarks |
 | -   | -   | -  |